Lines Capture Ideas

-Lines illustrate ideas.
-Simple, black lines on white paper can be profound and ever so lovely.
+Lines and shapes are essential elements in art.
+They separate values and create form.
+Simple, black lines on white paper can be profound and captivating.

 I took a lovely Drawing I class at MSU, taught by Jerry Hatch.
 He taught form and technique of world-renowned artists in a class section called, Learning from the Masters.

 Jerry lectured on art techniques, showed slides of famous artists and their art, and taught us how to make a bamboo pen for drawing with ink.

 Our assignment: replicate artwork of a master artists employing the technique of our choice, i.e., learn as a copycat.

 For brush and ink, I chose to mimic Full Face by French artist Henri Matisse.
 Matisse painted on a large sheet of paper (25 5/8” by 19 5/8”); myself, on a small sheet (9” by 12”).
 His was painted in 1952, mine in 1979.

 Why not get out your pen or brush and ink a Matisse.

 View a collection of Henri Matisse art, curated on Pinterest.